KratoSkills/Semantic-Similarity/README.md

 # Semantic-Similarity
-Semantic similarity using positive sampling only with the help of MPNet.
+Semantic similarity using positive sampling only on a small dataset with the help of MPNet.

 ## Dataset
 Used `train` file for any training and reported metrics on `evaluation` file.